About Phaplu Everest Base Camp Trekking

 Trekking Everest Base Camp via Phaplu is an exciting variation of the Classic Everest Base Camp Trekking.
 This option is good for those who want to avoid all altitude related risks, but prefer something shorter than the 24-day Jiri to Everest Base Camp Trek.
 This trek starts with a short flight to Phaplu, 2600m, into the quiet ‘Solu’ part of the Solu-khumbu Region where fewer tourist venture.
 Another big plus point is that Phaplu can also be reached by road if the weather causes flight delays.

 From Namche, we follow the Classic Everest Base Camp trail through lovely fir and rhododendron forests and grazing pastures.
-Colourful prayer flags, chortens and mani stones line the trails to ancient Buddhist monasteries.
-The friendly Sherpa people of the remote villages of the Solokhumbu region will give you a warm welcome into their stone houses and you will get an insight into authentic Tibetan-Buddhist culture.
+Colorful prayer flags, chortens and mani stones line the trails to ancient Buddhist monasteries.
+The friendly Sherpa people of the remote villages of the Solukhumbu region will give you a warm welcome into their stone houses and you will get an insight into authentic Tibetan-Buddhist culture.

 The Phaplu Everest Base Camp Trekking usually returns via Namche to Lukla for a flight back to Kathmandu.
 It would also be possible to return via Phaplu or Jiri to travel by road to Kathmandu.